pyomeca/bioptim/README.md

 ```
 This will download and install all the dependencies and install `bioptim`.
 And that is it!
-You can already enjoy bioptiming!
+You can already enjoy using bioptim!

 ## Installing from the sources (For Linux, Mac, and Windows)
 Installing from the sources is as easy as installing from Anaconda, with the difference that you will be required to download and install the dependencies by hand (see the section below).